These are studies which are now taking place in the Data Portal analysis environment.

-Identifying subgroups of individuals who are at high risk of cognitive decline in the short to medium term or of having dementia is important for informing recruitment into clinical trials and clinical decision-making.
+Identifying subgroups of individuals who are at high risk of cognitive decline in the short to medium term or is important for informing recruitment into clinical trials and clinical decision-making.
 As part of the DPUK project, this study aims to develop and apply state-of-the-art risk stratification methods to identify such subgroups in DPUK cohorts.

-Using longitudinal data from multiple studies for predicting Alzheimer’s disease
+Using longitudinal data for predicting Alzheimer’s disease

 Principal investigator: Terry Lyons, University of Oxford